jrnold/r4ds-exercise-solutions/docs/vectors.md

 #> [1] "hms"      "difftime"
 ```

+### Exercise 2 {.exercise}

-2. Try and make a tibble that has columns with different lengths.
+> Try and make a tibble that has columns with different lengths.
 What happens?

 If I try to create at tibble with a scalar and column of a different length there are no issues, and the scalar is repeated to the length of the longer vector.